spectrocloud/librarium/docs/docs-content/palette-cli/commands/pde.md

   ### List

-  The `list` subcommand lists all Palette Registries availble in App Mode.
+  The `list` subcommand lists all Palette Registries available in App Mode.
 The `list` subcommand supports the following flags.

   | **Flag**  | **Description**      | **Type**    |
   |-----------|----------------------|---------|